cheese1/medusawiki/Switching-your-Synology's-Medusa-to-the-new-repository.md

 =

-Last thing you need to do is a restart of Sickrage so the changes take effect.
+Last thing you need to do is a restart of Medusa so the changes take effect.

 ![8](https://cloud.githubusercontent.com/assets/7928052/11318356/740d7dbc-904f-11e5-9e3a-4ebfea556b2e.png)
 =